Campaign

 Banshees

 Banshees are Impressioned Remains who have died due to intense grief.
 They are ghostly but can harm individuals and be harmed.
 They exude a MH Despair around them (each creature who comes within one hex of a banshee has to make an initial Contest save of the ST of the banshee against the IQ of the Victim and if they succeed are immune to the Despair effects of that one Banshee, if they fail they have to remake the save every time they get near again until they succeed) and can "cast"/emit a Piercing Cry that acts like an Induce Fear Spell in a 3MH radius (Cost 2ST).
 Her touch does a Drain Life that goes straight to her.
 All wounds are considered fatigue to a Banshee and only spells and magic weapons can harm her, but at half damage.
 They tend to be single minded, obsessed over recovering what was lost or staying near the place where a loved one died or near the grave site of a loved one or other such grief inducing phenomena.
+As grief driven, they can fade over time if the site of their grief undergoes significant transformation (say the graveyard is bulldozed and turned into office buildings).
 They will defend these areas from interlopers.
 They are associated with females, and while they are likely a slight majority, there are plenty of male banshees.

 Spectres

-Spectres are Willing Returns in that they desire to continue to walk the earth out of fear of what true death is, but are dull witted and a bit recessive until angered.
-Most Necromancers approve of their use (though some few purists will contend that they are not fully Willing as they are too confused and fearful to be fully Willing).
+Spectres are Willing Returns in that they desire to continue to walk the earth out of fear of what true death is, but are prone to dull wittedness and a bit recessive until angered.
+Most Necromancers approve of their limited operational use (though some few purists will contend that they are not fully Willing as they are too confused and fearful to be fully Willing).
 All Combat Brotherhoods approve of their use.
 They are semi-material and can walk smoothly on swampy land, rocks, a twig, etc. They can fit under the crack of a door.
 When angered they become more effective in combat and can move faster with more focus, but it is hard to anger them.
 They drain life (fatigue against the victim) that goes straight to healing any damange they have received (by spell or magical weapon only).
 They are fearful creatures and cause despair and anxiety wherevery they go.
-As a category, most Revenants are more powerful than Spectres due to their unremitting drive, though since Spectres have more self-control than Revenants, very powerful mages, necromancers and war lords can become very powerful Spectres.
-Tolkien's Nazgul are very powerful Spectres, willing returns.
+As a generic category, most Revenants are more powerful than Spectres due to their unremitting drive, though since Spectres have more self-control than Revenants, very powerful mages, necromancers and war lords can become very powerful Spectres.
+Spectres have a wide range of personality and power depending on their history and past life.
+Particularly powerful and focused Spectres can rival some Liches, but they are very rare due to the constant pressure to passivity that this fear based bodiless/non-sensory existence provides.
+It takes power and a strong will to resist the constant lethargy/despair.
+Over long periods of time, the pressure will usually prevail, leaving Spectres dormant in the shadows rousing minimally if disturbed.
+Tolkien's Nazgul are very powerful Spectres and willing returns.
 The Numenorians were fearful of death, and these powerful beings sought extended life through the Rings of Power.
-Even so there will be a certain passivity about them, deferring to a master or more indolent than they were in real life (so if they were active and domineering in real life, they will be a force to be reckoned with even if they are not quite as active as Specters).
-See the bestiary or 7HexDragon House Rules for the Necromancer spell Summon Spectre for all their abilities.
+The Barrow Wights would be good examples of a powerful Spectre after centuries of Spectral un-life, slowing caving to the pressure of despondency and dormancy in the shadows.
+See thebestiary or 7HexDragon House Rules for the Necromancer spell Summon Spectre for generic/encounter Spectre abilities.

 Revenants

 Revenants are the Willing Return of an angry and vindictive full soul (note that In The Labyrinth has Revenants as just the ghost version of normal characters, or even player characters, we treat them like a normal category of monster, and have no idea what SJ was talking about ITL being for the living...).
 They are semi-material, ghostly figures, projecting a daunting visual appearance with their emotions coloring their appearance (melting face, small pulsing black flames outlining their form, hands and arms enlarging/stretching to grab you, etc).
-They want to come back and punish the living.
+They tend to be near single-minded, wangint to come back and punish the living.
 They often had difficult and violent lives and feel they have not gotten their fair share or just deserts.
-They are highly focused and purposeful if given structure for their anger.
-Summoned Revenants make excellent shock troops, advance scouts or assassins.
-Most Necromancers do not approve of them, but a very few active Enforcer Necromancers who are aggressively hunting down entrenched and powerful forces will resort to them with some small chagrin and internal debate on the circumstances that would ethically justify summoning one.
-A robust ethical code around the use of them should be articulated by any Necromancer who knows the summoning spell (and expect most other Necromancers, and just about everyone else to actively disapprove).
-As a category, they are the most powerful of the ghostly undead (Shadow Wight, Banshee, Spectre, Revenant, though particularly powerful Spectres can be more powerful than most Revenants).
+They are highly focused and purposeful if given structure for their anger, though their driving emotion makes them narrow in understanding, purpose and use, but fearful when you are the object of that anger.
+Summoned Revenants make excellent shock troops, advance scouts or assassins, IF you can focus their anger to your mission (not an easy task, and GMs should force some creativity in co-opting a Revenant's narrow minded anger).
+Most Necromancers do not approve of them, but a very few active Enforcer Necromancers who are aggressively hunting down entrenched and powerful forces will resort to them for limited missions (think assassination or spying) with some small chagrin and internal debate on the circumstances that would ethically justify summoning one (similar to democracies all having spy/assassin agencies and the ethical quandries they cause).
+A robust ethical code around the use of them should be articulated by any Necromancer who knows the summoning spell, and expect most other Necromancers, and just about everyone else, to actively disapprove.
+As a generic category, they are the most powerful of the ghostly undead (Shadow Wight, Banshee, Spectre, Revenant, though particularly powerful individual Spectres can be more powerful than most Revenants), but due to their narrow and single minded existence, they have less range than Spectres.
 Being semi-material, they can pass smoothly over swamp or rocks or water, on a twig.
 They can't fly, but can fit under the crack of a door, etc. They drain life that heals any damange they have taken (by magic weapon or spell only).
 They carry with them an MH despair aura, and all must contest save ST of the Revenant vs IQ of the victim (plus any morale bonuses).
 They can cast several spells (Induce Fear, Control Person, MH Shadow, etc).
 Tolkien's Nazgul are particularly powerful versions of Revenant.
 See the bestiary or 7Hex House Rules for what a summoned Revenant can do.

 Skeleton Warriors, Lords and Liches